QuTech-Delft/cQASM-spec/README.md

 Resource mappings (extended in 2.0)
 -----------------------------------

-The map statement can be used to specify an alias for a resource:
+The map statement can be used to specify an alias for a resource.
+You can write them like this:

+    map data -> q[0]
+    map qubit_reg -> q

+or, for backward compatibility with 1.0:

     map q[0], data
     map q, qubit_reg